pierreleripoll/mariaclaracastioni/content/1.spaces/Démontage.md

   stand.
 They take it to their hangar and try to put the last pieces back together.
 The past of the fiction and the present of the action resonate in the bare space of the theatre."
-credits: |-
+credits: |
-  SCENOGRAPHY, COREOGRAPHY, DRAMATURGY: MARIA CLARA CASTIONI DIRECTION, COREOGRAPHY, DRAMATURGY:  ELÉONORE BONAH\
+  A PROJECT BY ELÉONORE BONAH AND MARIA CLARA CASTIONI
   TUTORING: CHRISTIAN GEFFROY SCHLITTLER
   TEXT: ARTHUR BRÜGGER
-  PERFORMING: RAPHAËL GILLIOZ + LAURE LEHMANN + ELISA MATTHEY LIGHT DESIGN: ÉDOUARD HÜGLI
+  WITH: RAPHAËL GILLIOZ + LAURE LEHMANN + ELISA MATTHEY LIGHT DESIGN: ÉDOUARD HÜGLI
-  CREATED AT THEATRE LES HALLES, SIERRE
+  THEATRE LES HALLES, SIERRE
-  Ph ©AlinePaley
+  PH ©ALINEPALEY
 ---